 Pay per click advertising, also known as PPC, can be a powerful tool for any business.
 According to Google’s internal research, brands earn an average of $2 for every $1 they spend in AdWords.
-As the internet has become an increasingly prevalent feature of people’s daily lives, the ads have also become more sophisticated.
+As the internet and visiting sites have become an increasingly prevalent feature of people’s daily lives, pay per click ads have also become more sophisticated.
 They have become more tailored to the customer’s desires and blend in better with the organic content, drawing even more clicks.

 PPC did not always look the way it does today, however.
 It has evolved side-by-side with technological capabilities and consumer expectations.
 It is always interesting to look back and see how far the sector has come as we work to stay abreast of where it will go.